About Kamal Patel

 Under Kamal's guidance, Men's Fitness cited Examine.com as a game changer in the fitness space, and Fast Company awarded Examine.com as one of the most innovative companies in health and fitness.

 Kamal and Examine.com have been quoted or mentioned in many major online and print publications, including the New York Times, Washington Post, Forbes, BBC, The Guardian, Men's Journal, Men's Health, Men's Fitness, Muscle & Fitness, Men's Journal, The Boston Globe, Huffington Post, AskMen, Bodybuilding.com, and the Academy of Nutrition & Dietetics.

 Kamal has frequently spoken at nutrition and fitness conferences on both nutrition topics, such as the latest evidence on red meat and cancer risk, and supplement topics, such as synthetic nutrients versus food-based nutrients.

 Under Kamal's direction, Examine.com has become one of the most trusted and respected nutrition organizations.
 With a total of over 20 contributors, Kamal and his team are always learning, eager to mine the latest evidence for gems that are applicable to readers in different stages of health and fitness.

-Kamal lives in San Francisco with his significant other, a professor at the University of San Francisco.
+Kamal lives in Los Angeles with his significant other.
 He spends the majority of his time reading, digesting, and having ‘aha moments’ among a stack of research papers.
 Outside of nutrition, Kamal is an avid self-experimenter, rabid basketball fan, and devotee of mindfulness and compassion.